 Lee Blackett is not the only Blackett with connections to Rugby Football Union.
-His Honour Judge Jeff Blackett, (who is also Judge Advocate General of the British armed forces and a circuit judge), is Disciplinary Officer of the RFU and conducted the 2008 enquiry into the behaviour of the England squad on their New Zealand tour.
+His Honour Judge Jeff Blackett, (a retired Judge Advocate General of the British armed forces and circuit judge), was formerly Disciplinary Officer of the RFU and conducted the 2008 enquiry into the behaviour of the England squad on their New Zealand tour.
+He is now (2021) President of the RFU.

 Blackett links to sport go back some time.
 Joe Blackett played football for Loughborough until 1896 when he transferred to Wolverhampton Wanderers, before joining Derby County in 1900.
 In 1908 he was playing for Leicester Fosse, later known as Leicester City.
 Frederick Blackett competed in the 400 metres hurdles as part of the British team at the 1924 Paris Olympic Games, which was immortalised in the 1981 film Chariots of Fire.
 Sadly, Frederick did not win a medal, which perhaps explains why he did not feature prominently in the movie.
 He did however win the English Amateur Athletics Association 440 yards hurdles in 1924 and 1925.
 In 1938 Jennings Blackett, a Panamanian sprinter, won the 100 metre final at the Central American and Caribbean Games in a record-breaking time of 10.4 seconds.
 He actually achieved an even better time of 10.3 seconds in the semi-finals in a tie with the Cuban entrant.